Quot-scheme limit of Fubini-Study metrics and Donaldson's functional for vector bundles: Background

 Thus, we may write the limit of $\rho \circ \sigma_T$ as $T \to 0$ as

 where $o(T)$ stands for the terms that go to zero as $T \to 0$, and $T^i$ is the weight of $\sigma_T$ on $\mathcal{E}_i$.

-\begin{rem} It is important to note that $\mathcal{E}_i$ above is a priori just a coherent sheaf and in general \textit{not} locally free; it may even have a torsion.
-However, it is still possible to define a Zariski open subset in $X$ such that all $\mathcal{E}_{\le i}$ and $\mathcal{E}_i$ are locally free (torsion sheaves are treated as zero), recalling that $X$ is smooth (by Lemma \ref{lemcdrefshf} or \cite[p.11]{H-L}). \end{rem}
+\begin{rem} It is important to note that $\mathcal{E}_i$ above is a priori just a coherent sheaf and in general \textit{not} locally free; it may even have torsion.
+However, it is still possible to define a Zariski open subset of $X$ over which all $\mathcal{E}_{\le i}$ and $\mathcal{E}_i$ are locally free (torsion sheaves are treated as zero), recalling that $X$ is smooth (by Lemma \ref{lemcdrefshf} or \cite[p.11]{H-L}). \end{rem}

+\begin{rem} The Castelnuovo--Mumford regularity of $\mathcal{E}$ does not play a significant role in what follows, contrary to the important role it plays in the construction of the Quot-scheme as above.
+In the rest of this paper $k$ only needs to be large enough so that $\mathcal{E} (k)$ is globally generated, since all we need is the quotient map (\ref{fglgenquot}), but there will be little harm in consistently assuming $k \ge \mathrm{reg} (\mathcal{E} )$. \end{rem}